adonisjs/v6-docs/content/docs/auth/session_guard.md

 By default, the auth middleware will authenticate the user against the `default` guard (as defined in the config file).
 However, you can specify an array of guards when assigning the `auth` middleware.

-The auth middleware will attempt to authenticate the request using the `web` and the `api` guards in the following example.
+In the following example, the auth middleware will attempt to authenticate the request using the `web` and the `api` guards.

 ```ts
 import { middleware } from '#start/kernel'